kingchenc/Temtem-Helper/README.md

 >
 > Other templates (like Battle UI buttons) use universal symbols and don't need to be changed.

+> **Window Handling**
+> - The bot briefly activates Temtem only when sending inputs
+> - Returns focus to your previous window automatically
+> - Inputs are exclusively sent to Temtem
+> - Allows you to use your PC while botting
+> - Full support for multi-monitor setups

+> **Note**
-> **Note**: The `config.json` file is created automatically.
+> The `config.json` file is created automatically.
 If the Temtem game client is not running when trying to attach, you'll need to specify the Temtem executable path.
 This allows you to start Temtem directly through the bot if desired.

+> **Contributing**
-> **Contributing**: Feel free to make commits and make the bot better!
+> Feel free to make commits and make the bot better!

 ## Features

 - **Auto-Leveling**: Automatically handles battles and movement for efficient leveling
 - **Modern GUI**: Clean, dark-themed interface with real-time statistics
 - **Battle Detection**: Advanced image recognition for battle state detection
+- **Smart Window Focus**:
+  - Briefly activates Temtem only when sending inputs
+  - Returns focus to your previous window automatically
+  - Inputs are exclusively sent to Temtem
+  - Allows you to use your PC while botting
+- **Multi-Monitor Support**: Full support for multi-monitor setups
 - **Configurable Movement**: Choose between horizontal (A/D), vertical (S/W), or both movement patterns
 - **Customizable Settings**:
   - Multiple configuration profiles